Create your Flavor Profile!

 Find just-for-you recipes, save favorites and more when you customize your Flavor Profile.

 From decorating trees to singing carols, many of America’s most treasured Christmas traditions come from all around the world.
 This year, draw inspiration from global food recipes and traditions and add something new to your holiday menu.
-Whether it’s Italy’s Feast of the Seven Fishes or a fondue party straight from Switzerland, read on for different ways to celebrate Christmas with festive dishes from all over:
+Whether it’s Italy’s Feast of the Seven Fishes or a fondue party straight from Switzerland, read on for different ways to celebrate Christmas with festive dishes from all over.

 Red, green and white are instantly recognizable Christmas colors.
 But they also happen to echo the color palette of the Mexican flag, which makes Chiles en Nogada an especially festive — not to mention popular — Christmas dish in Mexico.

 Featuring picadillo-stuffed poblano peppers and topped with creamy walnut sauce and sparkly pomegranate seeds, this traditional Mexican Christmas recipe is the perfect way to add a bit of heat to the holiday.
+Additional Mexican Christmas dishes you can try making are Mexican Christmas Punch and Mexican Fritters.

 Though Italians have plenty of Christmas traditions that span the duration of the month of December, one of their most important food rituals actually takes place on Christmas Eve.
 Commemorating the time spent waiting for the midnight birth of Jesus, The Feast of the Seven Fishes involves, well, feasting on seven different forms of fish!